-Backpacking the Copland Track in New Zealand
+Backpacking the Copland Track to Welcome Flat Hot Springs in New Zealand

 The Copland Track on New Zealand’s South Island is an incredible overnight backpacking trek with dense forest, glacier rivers, alpine views, and HOT SPRINGS!
 See the pics and learn how to plan this must-do trek with this backpacking guide!

-The Copland Track in New Zealand is an incredible overnight backpacking trek (22 miles roundtrip) on the West Coast of the South Island, and was one of my favorite adventures during my 3-month New Zealand road trip.
 The trail travels up the Copland Valley glacier region where you’ll get to experience the West coast’s beautiful forests, icy blue rivers and mountain scenery.
 If the trail isn’t enough, after a full day of hiking, you get to relax in an awesome natural hot spring pool which is less than a 5 minute walk from the newly renovated Welcome Flat Hut.

 In this blog post, learn everything you need to know to plan your backpacking trip on the Copland Track to Welcome Flat Hot Springs!